 In an interview for The Players Tribune, Houston talks about his career, time with the Knicks, and what that meant for him personally.
 He will forever remember the game-winning shot against their arch-rivals at that time, the Heat, but also one thing that will forever stay with him is their pitch to him when he decided to leave the Pistons and sign with the Knicks.

 It was none other than Patrick Ewing who called him in the first place and served as a Knicks ambassador in many ways to adequately explain to him their vision for the next couple of years.
-After they came to New York, they hired an entire suite at St.Regis in Manhattan, where they held a presentation that will Houston forever remember.
+Then, after they came to New York, they hired an entire suite at St.Regis in Manhattan, where they held a presentation that Houston will forever remember.

 I press play, and, all of a sudden … I'll never forget it….
 Columbo pops up on the screen.
 Columbo?
 Yeah, man … Columbo.

 He's looking right into the camera, and he's like, "Hey, Allan!
 You're the missing piece!
 We need you in New York.
 Come play for the Knicks in the Garden!!!"
 Then I think Spike popped up on the TV next, and it's like….

 "Yo, Al … you're the final piece, man!

 We need you in New York.
 You can put us over the top.
 We're so close.
 And you're the guy who can get us there.
 This is the Garden, man.
 The mecca.
 Let's do this, Al!!!!!"